annettewairimu/Data-Analytics-Portfolio/README.md

 **3:** **SQL + Power BI Project**

   Demonstrates an end-to-end analytics workflow, from data extraction using SQL to visualization in Power BI.
+  The dataset used in this project is identical to the one used in the SQL Exploration project.

   link 👉 [SQL + Power BI Analysis](03_sql-powerbi-analysis/)

 **4:** **SQL Data Exploration.**

    The Project Demonstrates my ability to explore data stored in a relational database.
 The project is performed using SQL Server.
+    The dataset used in this project is identical to the one used in the SQL + Power BI Project.

   Link 👉 [SQL Data Exploration](04_SQL_Exploration_analysis.md)